Thomas-Duggan/CCTurtleKit/README.md

 while true do
-    cctk.mineTree(true) ---Mines a tree and replants the sapling cctk.store(usedSlots) ---Stores all items but the first, second, and last cctk.fuelCheck(100,fuelSlots) ---If fuel is below 100, take fuel from the last slot and refuel end
+    cctk.mineTree(true) ---Mines a tree and replants the sapling cctk.fuelCheck(100,fuelSlots) ---If fuel is below 100, take fuel from the last slot and refuel if cctk.storageFull(usedSlots) == true then ---Once the storage is full, cctk.store(usedSlots) ---Stores all items but the first, second, and last end end
 ```
 Inventory layout: Slots 1-4: Saplings (NOT DARK OAK), and Bone meal; Slot 15: Coal